leonghuenweng/tp/docs/UserGuide.md

 |   /edit | /edit <EXPENSE_ID> [-c &#124; -category NEW_CATEGORY] [-p &#124; -price NEW_PRICE] [-d &#124; -description NEW_DESC]                                                     |
 | /delete | /delete <EXPENSE_ID>                                                                                                                                                     |
 |   /help | /help                                                                                                                                                                    |

+*warning 1* :
+for commands that require inputs for different flags, when multiple inputs are supplied to the same flag, the command will only interpret the **first** / **leftmost** input.
+Refer to the examples below:

+`/edit 7 -p 5.5 -p 6.6` will be interpreted as `/edit 7 -p 5.5`

+`/add -p 1300 -p 200 -c Personal -d Apple Macbook Air -d Apple watch` will be interpreted as `/add -p 1300 -c Personal -d Apple Macbook Air`

+*warning 2* : unless otherwise specified, all inputs consisting of **ONLY WHITESPACES** will trigger an error message.

 <!-- @@author -->